 The pavements on Hesketh Road are wide with regular tree planting along it, therefore creating a 'boulevard' effect.
 There are 50 trees planted inside the Conservation Area.
-The width of the street to the south of Hesketh Road is much prominent that the one from the north.
+The width of the street to the south of Hesketh Road is more prominent than the one from the north.

-All of the properties inside the Conservation Area present a front garden, usually with a lot of vegetation.
-This is a positive contribution to the Conservation Area, especially when native hedges are added to the back of the boundary wall creating a green boundary.
+All the properties inside the Conservation Area present a front garden, usually with a lot of vegetation.
+This is a positive contribution to the Conservation Area, especially when native hedges are added to the back of the front boundary wall creating a green boundary.

-$From \ left \ to \ right; Argyle \ Road \ round about; \ trees \ along \ Hesketh \ Road; \ a \ boundary \ wall \ with \ hedges.$
+From left to right; Argyle Road roundabout; trees along Hesketh Road; a boundary wall with hedges.

-The trees and shrubs help soften the buildings, and their set back from the road provides a verdant character to the Conservation Area.
+The trees and shrubs help soften the buildings, and being set back from the road provides a verdant character to the Conservation Area.
 This is reinforced by glimpses of trees in the rear gardens, which can be seen through the gaps between the buildings and which provide an added layer of mature landscaping.

-With Conservation Area there is not a large amount of green space itself.
-However, Hesketh Park, Southport Golf Links and Hesketh Golf Club are all large green areas nearby that complement Hesketh Road Conservation Area.
+Within the Conservation Area there is not a large amount of green space itself.
+However, Hesketh Park, Southport Golf Links and Hesketh Golf Club are all large green spaces nearby that complement Hesketh Road Conservation Area.